anirudhsudhir/Qapture/README.md

    ./qapture card.raw
    ```

-4. Enter the block size of the RAW image in bytes (Usually 512 for FAT filesystems):
+4. Enter the block size of the RAW image in bytes:

-    If using the provided image, enter 512:
+    If using the provided image, enter 512

     ```
     Enter the block size of the RAW image in bytes: 512